 Under anesthesia, balloons of different sizes are slowly inflated when positioned across the LES, leading to disruption of the LES circular muscle fibers and releasing the pressure of a non-relaxing LES.

 Under anesthesia, the muscles around the LES are surgically disrupted, opening the tight LES and relieving symptoms.

 Currently, there is no cure for achalasia.
-Doctors focus on reducing symptoms by improving the movement of liquids and solid from the esophagus to the stomach.
+Instead, doctors focus on reducing symptoms by improving the movement of liquids and solids from the esophagus into the stomach.

-Patients with achalasia may require repeat visits depending on resolution of symptoms.
+Patients with achalasia may require repeat visits for testing or treatment depending on symptoms.

-We have a dedicated group of physician that have trained in the latest diagnostic and treatment procedures used in patients with achalasia.
+We have a dedicated group of gastroenterologists who have trained in the latest diagnostic and treatment procedures used to improve symptoms in children with achalasia.